 Whether you were injured in a car accident, crossing the street, or any other activity, it’s important that you be evaluated for signs of concussion and seek medical treatment as soon as possible.
-Because a concussion is a form of a traumatic brain injury, you can’t be too careful when it comes to being checked out by a medical professional.
+Because a concussion is a form of a traumatic brain injury, you can’t be too careful when it comes to being checked out by a medical professional, and you should always get check out if you even suspect you have an auto accident concussion.

 Signs of Concussion in Adults